Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The standard mode that starts the player from the beginning allowing the player to progress to new levels.
 ## Practice:
 Allows the player to start from any of the floors they've previously reached and select starting weapon level.
-After the player finishes a level in practice mode, the level transition will reset the player's weapons and drop them into the same level on repeat until they switch back to Play mode.
+After the player finishes a level in practice mode, the level transition will reset the player's weapon and drop them into the same level on repeat until they switch back to Play mode.

 ---